Empirical Bayes When Estimation Precision Predicts Parameters: Theoretical results

 We now state further assumptions on $\mathcal P_0$ beyond \eqref{eq:location_scale}.
-First, we assume that $G_0$ is sufficiently thin-tailed for its moments to grow slowly.\footnote{An equivalent statement to \cref{as:moments} is that there exists $a_1, a_2 > 0$ such that $\P_{G_0}(|\tau| > t) \le a_1\exp\pr{-a_2 t^\alpha}$ for all $t > 0$.
-Note that when $\alpha = 2$, $G_0$ is subgaussian, and when $\alpha = 1$, $G_0$ is subexponential \citep[see the definitions in][]{vershynin2018high}, as commonly assumed in high-dimensional statistics. \Cref{as:moments} is slightly stronger than requiring that all moments exist for $G_0$, and weaker than requiring $G_0$ to have a moment-generating function.
-Similar tail assumptions feature in the theoretical literature on empirical Bayes \citep{soloff2021multivariate,jiang2009general,jiang2020general}. }
+First, we assume that $G_0$ is sufficiently thin-tailed such that its moments grow slowly.\footnote{An equivalent statement to \cref {as:moments} is that there exists $a_1, a_2 > 0$ such that $\P_{G_0}(|\tau| > t) \le a_1\exp\pr{-a_2 t^\alpha}$ for all $t > 0$.
+Note that when $\alpha = 2$, $G_0$ is subgaussian, and when $\alpha = 1$, $G_0$ is subexponential \citep[see the definitions in][]{vershynin2018high}. \Cref{as:moments} is slightly stronger than requiring that all moments exist for $G_0$, and weaker than requiring $G_0$ to have a moment-generating function.
+Similar tail assumptions feature in the theoretical literature on empirical Bayes \citep{soloff2021multivariate,jiang2009general,jiang2020general}. } \Copy{alpha} {The thickness of its tail is parametrized by $\alpha \in (0,2]$, which subsequently affects the log factors in \cref{cor:maintext}.}